 French – Children will learn French with Madame Conroy and I on Friday afternoons throughout the year.
 As part of our Friday carousel, children will be taught as either a Year 3 or Year 4 group.
 Both groups will follow the same topics.
 Our first topic will be called ‘Moi and will focus on speaking about ourselves.

-Children will receive homework on a Friday and it should be brought back into school on a Wednesday, unless it is a whole school Topic homework, which children have 2 weeks to complete.
-Children who do not bring homework to school on time will complete it in homework club during Wednesday lunchtime.
+Homework – Children will receive homework on a Friday and it should be brought back into school on Wednesday, unless it is a Topic homework, which children have 2 weeks to complete.

-I look forward to working with you over the course of this final term and if you have anything you would like to discuss, please feel free to contact me via the class email: firstname.lastname@example.org
+I look forward to working with you over the course of the year and if you have anything you would like to discuss, please feel free to contact me via the class email: firstname.lastname@example.org

 Miss R. Boyle